sttz/install-unity/Readme.md

 You can pass [command line arguments](https://docs.unity3d.com/Manual/CommandLineArguments.html) along to Unity, e.g. to create a build from the command line (note the `--` to separate install-unity options from the ones passed on the Unity).

     install-unity run ~/Desktop/my-project -- -quit -batchmode -buildOSX64Player ~/Desktop/my-build

+By default, Unity is started as a separate process and install-unity will exit after Unity has been launched.
+To wait for Unity to quit and forward Unity's log output through install-unity, use the `--child` option:

+    install-unity run ~/Desktop/my-project --child -v -- -quit -batchmode -buildOSX64Player ~/Desktop/my-build

+## Create

+To start a basic Unity project, use the create command.
+The version pattern will select an installed Unity version and create a new project using it.

+    install-unity create 2020.1 ~/Desktop/my-project

+The project will use Unity's default setup, including packages.
+Alternatively, you can create a minimal project that will start with an empty ´Packages/manifest.json`:

+    install-unity create --type minimal 2020.1 ~/Desktop/my-project

 ## CLI Help